Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Take the attitude of a student.
-Never be too big to ask questions.
-Never know too much to learn something new."
+> "Trying to predict the future is like trying to drive down a country road at night with no lights while looking out the back window."
-> — **Og Mandino**
+> — **Peter Drucker**

 ---